lgalke/lifelong-learning/README.md

 This shorthand should be started with the repository's root as working directory and expects the directory structure of `data/` as described above.

 Then, you need to use the version of the run script that uses preprocessed tasks, namely `run_experiment_new.py`.
-The interface of the script is similar to the one of `run_experiment.py`.
+The interface of the script is nearly the same as the one of `run_experiment.py`.
 One difference is that reproducing our ablation study for comparison with once-trained static models is only possible with `run_experiment.py`.

 ## Full reproduction of the paper's experiments